michael-collins/3d-digital-art-and-design--oer/_exercises/maya-modeling/maya-modeling.md

 ##Steps to Completion

-Choose a single level to complete based on your level of experience with 3D tools.
+Choose a either level 1, level 2, or level 3 to complete based on your prior experience with 3D tools.
 If you are a novice, choose Level 1.
 If you have some experience, choose Level 2.
 If you are very experienced with 3D tools, choose Level 3.

 ###Level 1: